metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 * When I destroy the host, the association is broken and another user can take over the server.

+##### Server administrator point of view

+As the owner of the bare metal servers, I would like to easily control the users that can use my servers.
+The BareMetalHost resource is extended with a field ``hostClaimNamespaces`` with two optional subfields:

+* ``matches``: the content of this field is a regular expression (in Golang re2 syntax).
+The name of the namespace where the HostClaim is located must match this regular expression.
+* ``withLabel``: the content of the field is a list of strings representing labels.
+The namespace of the HostClaim must have a label belonging to the list.

 #### Multi-tenancy

-As an infrastructure administrator I would like to host several isolated clusters
+As an infrastructure administrator I would like to host several isolated clusters.

 All the servers in the data-center are registered as BareMetalHost in one or several namespaces under the control of the infrastructure manager.
 Namespaces are created for each tenant of the infrastructure.
 They create standard cluster definitions in those namespaces.
-The only difference with standard baremetal cluster definitions is the presence of a ``kind`` field in the Metal3Machine templates.
-The value of this field is set to ``baremetal``.

 When the cluster is started, a HostClaim is created for each Metal3Machine associated to the cluster.
-The ``hostSelector`` and ``kind`` fields are inherited from the Metal3Machine.
-They are used to define the BareMetalHost associated with the cluster.
-The associated BareMetalHost is not in the same namespace as the HostClaim.
-The exact definition of the BareMetalHost remains hidden from the cluster user, but parts of its status and metadata are copied back to the Host namespace.
+The ``hostSelector`` is inherited from the Metal3Machine.
+As in the original workflow, it is used to choose the BareMetalHost associated with the cluster, but he associated BareMetalHost is not in the same namespace as the HostClaim.
+The exact definition of the BareMetalHost remains hidden from the cluster user, only parts of its status and metadata are copied back to the HostClaim resource.
 With this information, the data template controller has enough details to compute the different secrets (userData, metaData and networkData) associated to the Metal3Machine.
 Those secrets are linked to the HostClaim and, ultimately, to the